adsl14/Raging-tools/README.md

 At the bottom of the material section, there is another section where you can assing to a 3D model part, what material will be used. <b>WARNING: if there is a 3D model part that doesn't have any material assigned, the game will crash so be aware of removing materials!</b>

+Lastly, when saving the spr and vram, it will ask you which format for the vram output would you like to generate.
+This selection will make the vram more accurate to the game selected, avoiding crashes in <b>console</b>

 ## Pak Explorer